jeremiak/react-custom-elements/README.md

 ### Example

 For now, take a look in `/examples`.
+If you want to run the project after downloading/cloning:

+1. `npm install`
+2. `npm run start`
+3. Navigate to the web server and explore the examples

 ## It doesn't work!

 Ya, that seems pretty likely.
 If you think this, mind opening an issue so we can discuss it?
-Ultimately, I'd love to just build isolated components in a way that didn't rely on a library from a large tech company and prefer to use adopted standards.
+Ultimately, I'd love to just build isolated components in a way that didn't rely on a library from a large tech company and prefer standards.